jasonalcano/ilt-lab-website-draft/index.md

 {% capture text %}

-We have a dynamic, dedicated and international group composed of undergraduates, masters and PhD students from different colleges in TMU.
+We are a dynamic, dedicated and international group composed of undergraduates, masters and PhD students from different colleges in TMU.

 {%
   include button.html